isaacnmm/pestpolicy-hugo2XX/content/posts/water-bugs-vs-cockroaches/index.md

 layout: post
 ---

-[Waterbugs](https://en.wikipedia. org/wiki/Waterbug) are often mistaken for cockroaches.
+[Waterbugs](https://en.wikipedia.org/wiki/Waterbug)are often mistaken for cockroaches.
 Mistaking one bug for the other leads to wrong pest eradication interventions - get rid of cockroaches.
 Although they bear a close resemblance, it is possible to differentiate the two based on some factors.
-Ill take you through some of the features you can use to differentiate cockroaches ( [including baby roaches](https://pestpolicy.com/what-do-baby-roaches-look-like//) ) from water bugs.
+Ill take you through some of the features you can use to differentiate cockroaches ( [including baby roaches](https://pestpolicy.com/what-do-baby-roaches-look-like//)) from water bugs.

 ##  Water Bugs Vs. Cockroaches (7 Key Differences)